 If the insurer will not cooperate or there is another compelling reason why we should take the case to trial, we will not hesitate to do so on your behalf.
 Of course, the decision to take legal action is always up to you.

 Following a truck accident in Lubbock, you generally have two years from the date of your accident to file a civil lawsuit, according to Texas Civil Practice and Remedies Code § 16.003.
-The two-year deadline also applies if you lost a loved one, except it begins from the date of your loved one’s passing.
+The two-year deadline also applies if you lost a loved one.
+The clock began when their fatal injury occurred.

-What Happens If You don’t File Your Lawsuit Within the Deadline?
+What Happens If You Do Not File Your Lawsuit Within the Deadline?

-You could lose the right to seek damages if the two-year deadline expires on your case.
+You could lose the right to seek damages if the two-year statute of limitations expires on your case.
 The courts can dismiss your lawsuit, even if you could have prevailed.
 Furthermore, with time, some evidence can get lost or become unavailable.

 Consider the following: